Positive Uses for ChatGPT in the Higher Education Classroom

 Teaching Implications for ChatGPT

-There are many ways that ChatGPT can be used innovatively to enhance teaching and learning in the higher education classroom.
-Instructors can use it to help students develop digital literacy and critical thinking skills (Mollick, 2023).
+Fuchs (2023) states that ChatGPT can enhance teaching and learning in the higher education classroom and help students stay engaged with the course material.
 For example, instructors can design writing assignments in which students actively analyze the tool’s strengths and limitations.
-By exploring the tool together, instructors can introduce students to the importance of ethics and the dangers of plagiarism in the writing process.
+By engaging students and exploring the tool together, instructors can introduce students to the importance of ethics and the dangers of plagiarism in the writing process.
 That process can help reduce shallow learning and raise awareness about misinformation (Wang et al., 2023).

 ChatGPT Can Be Used To...